folq/hailgun/README.markdown

     mailgun sandbox domain in the file.
 You can copy the hailgun.send.conf.default file to see the correct format.
  1. Now you may use hailgun-send to send emails by passing in the correct command line arguments.
-    You can see the command line argumet options with `cabal run hailgun-send -- --help`
+    You can see the command line argument options with `cabal run hailgun-send -- --help`

 If you are lucky this has only taken you a few minutes to get working and you are now sending emails through the Mailgun API from the terminal.